ashutoshbhadoria/articles/ObjectsAndPrototypes/ObjectsAndPrototypes.md

 As expected trying to reassign a new value to `style` property results in a `TypeError` being thrown.

-A word of caution the key concept here is we will not bee able to REDECLARE a property.
+A word of caution the key concept here is we will not be able to REDECLARE a property.
 So if in case, the property is an object, we can still modify that object, but we cannot set it to other object.

 ```js
 'use strict';